Gram on Linux

 Font rendering parameters

-When using Blade rendering (Linux platforms and self-compiled builds with the Blade renderer enabled), Gram reads GRAM_FONTS_GAMMA and GRAM_FONTS_GRAYSCALE_ENHANCED_CONTRAST environment variables for the values to use for font rendering.
+On Linux, the GRAM_FONTS_GAMMA and GRAM_FONTS_GRAYSCALE_ENHANCED_CONTRAST environment variables are read for the values to use for font rendering.

 GRAM_FONTS_GAMMA corresponds to getgamma values.
 Allowed range [1.0, 2.2], other values are clipped.
 Default: 1.8